revaturelabs/interviewquestions/InterviewSpecificQuestions/DevOps/DevOps.md

 ---

-15. What is the use of Sonar Cloud?
+15.What is the use of Sonar Cloud?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)